dnsimple/dnsimple-support/content/articles/account-multi.markdown

 ## Creating a separate account

-If you want to add another account to your user profile, you should do the following:
+If you want to add another account to your user profile:

 <div class="section-steps" markdown="1">
 1. Visit the settings for your user profile by clicking the <label>Settings</label> link in the menu.